varnish/Varnish-Book/varnish_book.rst

 - Expiry thread, to evict old content from the cache

-Varnish uses workspaces to reduce the contention between each thread when they need to acquire or modify some part of the memory.
-There are multiple work spaces, but the most important one is the session workspace, which is used to manipulate session data.
+Varnish uses workspaces to reduce the contention between each thread when they need to acquire or modify memory.
+There are multiple workspaces, but the most important one is the session workspace, which is used to manipulate session data.
 An example is changing `www.example.com` to `example.com` before it is entered into the cache, to reduce the number of duplicates.

 It is important to remember that even if you have 5MB of session workspace and are using 1000 threads, the actual memory usage is not 5GB.
 The virtual